-The in situ data will be collected either on an android based tablet or on paper data forms in the field.
+The in situ data will be collected either on an android based tablet or on paper data forms in the field (see Appendix C for proposed data dictionary).
 In the case of tablet collected data, the database will be exported via email immediately upon the end of each day of field work.
-This will ensure that the data exist on both the collecting tablet as well as within the email server (Microsoft 365TM).
-Once per week, staff will review, edit as necessary, and compile the week's data.
-The data will be entered into an ArcMap as a database of geographically referenced transects with corresponding classification data showing species, line intercepts, and percent transect cover (intercept).
-The ArcMap database will be stored on SharepointTM (a MicrosoftTM internet-based data storage service).
+This will ensure that the data exist on both the collecting tablet as well as within the email server (Microsoft 365[TM]).
+Once per week, staff should review, edit as necessary, and compile the week's data.
+The data should be entered into an ArcMap as a database of geographically referenced transects with corresponding classification data showing species, line intercepts, and percent transect cover (intercept).
+The ArcMap database will be stored on Sharepoint[TM] (a Microsoft[TM] internet-based data storage service).
 When paper data forms are used, they will be photographed and emailed to the project manager at the end of each day.
-At the end of the week they will be similarly entered into ArcMap and stored.
+At the end of the week they should be similarly entered into ArcMap and stored.